Asian Antiques from Burma and Thailand

 New Items in the Gallery

-Antique Burmese lacquer containers, opium weights dating from as early as the 15 th century, celadon ceramics from 15-16 th Sukhothai and antique bronze bells are among the items that we recently returned with from an overland trip to Sukhothai and Burma.
+Antique Burmese lacquer containers, opium weights dating from as early as the 15th century, celadon ceramics from 15-16th Sukhothai and antique bronze bells are among the items that we recently returned with from an overland trip to Sukhothai and Burma.
 Below are a few photos from the trip and of some of items that we recently listed in the gallery.
 Very soon we will be listing more antique bronze bells from Burma.
 If there are particular items from this region that visitors to the gallery are interested in that are not currently featured, please let us know and we will endeavor to find them.

-Bronze Bells from Burma, Thailand, Laos and Cambodia
+Antique Bronze Bells from Burma, Thailand, Laos and Cambodia

 May 27th, 2009